-This park also allows a number of exciting activities, including canoeing, kayaking, fishing, and camping.
-However, if you simply want to walk your Cavoodle on the beach, there is plenty of shoreline to do just that.
+This park also allows a number of exciting activities, including canoeing, kayaking (if you are looking for a dog-friendly kayak, check out our list of the best kayaks for dogs), fishing, and camping.
+However, if you simply want to walk your Cavoodle on the beach, there are plenty of shorelines to do just that.

 This is another park located outside of Brisbane, and features tall trees and shaded paths for you and your Cavoodle to walk through.
 In addition to walking trails, there is also the option to go camping, cycling, or even grilling should you wish.
 There are plenty of short trails to walk on, which is perfect for people and Cavoodles of all energy levels.

 This park is great for people of all ages!
 The Daisy Hill Conservation Park features winding trails through a eucalypt forest, an important koala habitat that park officials help maintain.
 This park is also one of the only parks in Queensland to feature disability-compliant trails and facilities.

 There are also activities for families as well!
 If you finish your walk, you can get the kids involved with conservation, as the park has numerous resources dedicated to education.